 How much rope do I need?

-It depends on the climbing system and methods used.
-40′ is a typical recommended minimum, and restricts the climber to single rope applications only.
-JRB carries 80′, allowing doubled rope applications such as DSRT, and basal anchor SRT when necessary.
+It depends on the climbing system, anchor and methods used.
+40′ is a typical minimum, which restricts the climber to single rope applications only.
+40′ may sound like a lot, but consider that 10′ can be used in the creation of an anchor, and our platform will be considerably lower than our anchor.
+JRB recommends 50′ minimum and carries 80+’, allowing doubled rope applications such as DSRT, and basal anchor SRT when necessary.
 Hybrid systems can use anything in-between.
+See the rope page for all the details:

 What is the best rope?